headspace Wagga Wagga, located on Wiradjuri land, is a place where young people who are going through a tough time can get support.

 - Develop community events and promotions

-Our Youth Reference Group currently meets fortnightly on Tuesdays from 5.30pm to 7.00pm.
+Our Youth Reference Group currently meets fortnightly on Tuesdays from 5pm-7pm

 headspace Wagga Wagga is proud to coordinate the Murrumbidgee Youth Mental Health Forum which is held annually in Wagga Wagga.
 This forum was originally implemented in the Murrumbidgee in 2012 and has been a huge success ever since!
 The forum is put together by a local Steering Committee comprising of education providers, mental health professionals and youth service representatives.

-Our Community Engagement Officer, Sarah, compiled a 2017 Post Event Report for the Youth Mental Health Forum which not only outlines the aims and objectives of the forum, but also demonstrates the incredible outcomes for school communities.
-To download and read the report, click on the pdf file below!
+Our Community Engagement Officer in 2022 was Cam, who compiled a Post Event Report for the Youth Mental Health Forum which not only outlines the aims and objectives of the forum, but also demonstrates the incredible outcomes for school communities.
+To download and read the report, click on the pdf file below.